markcap/text_asset_service/README.md

-API in C#/.NET Core for managing text assets
+microservice API in C#/.NET Core for managing text assets